SeanHwangG/page/book/python/python.md

 python b.py             # prints 1
 ```

+{% endtab %}
+{% endtabs %}

-## Interpreters
+> Interpreters

-> Cpython
+* Cpython
   * Default and most widely used python interpreter written in C and Python
   * uses GIL for thread-safe operation
   * each thread owns PyThreadState  and only thread created it can acquire GIL

-> Jython
+* Jython
   * as a scripting language for Java applications
   * tests for Java libraries | create applications using the Java class libraries

-> Pypy
+* Pypy
   * faster than CPython because PyPy is a just-in-time compiler while CPython is an interpreter
   * easier to modify the interpreter

-## Files
+> Files

-> __pycache__
+* __pycache__
   * caches the compiled version of each module in the __pycache__
   * directory to put  bytecode which interpreter compiled
   * PYTHONDONTWRITEBYTECODE to any non blank string to disable bytecode
   * .pyc files is the speed with which they are loaded

-> __init__.py
+* __init__.py
   * __init__.py code defines a list named __all__ (default None)
   * taken to be list of module names that should be imported when from package import *

 ## Tools